 IEEE offers an Author Digital Toolbox with the IEEE Style Manual, and the University of Toronto's Engineering Communication Centre provides explanations and examples for IEEE style in-text citations and lists of references.

-The Purdue Online Writing Lab (OWL) provides explanation and exercises that can help writers with common issues of punctuation, grammar and mechanics:
+The Purdue Online Writing Lab (OWL) provides explanation and exercises that can help writers with common issues of punctuation, grammar and mechanics.
+This can help multilingual learners who struggle with basic issues of writing.
+This is also helpful for copyediting your own work: